FI:PB168 Introduction to DB and IS - Course Information

 - The aim of the course is to introduce principles of information and database systems to the students.
-In detail, the issues of database systems will be tackled, especially, the topics about designing, functionality, data modelling, querying and using analytical tools.
-The aim of one-hour seminars is to excercise selected fenomena in practise.
+In detail, issues of creating information systems that use database systems will be tackled.
+Especially, we focus on the topics of software engineering, database design and data modeling, querying and other functionality including analytical tools.
+The aim of one-hour seminars is to exercise selected phenomena in practice.
 The students will get an idea about the overall problem of design and development of information systems and its individual stages.
-The students will learn principles of database systems from the theoretical and practical point of view.
-The students will be able to use a relational database system and query its data.
+The students will learn principles of database systems from the theoretical and practical points of view.
+The students will be able to use a relational database system, store and query its data.

 - Introduction to information systems.
 What is an information system, what is its purpose, what is its task and how it is useful.
 The common structure and components of an information systems, examples.
 Modern information systems.

 - Design and development of information systems.
 Life-cycle of information system.
-Analysis, design, implementation.
-Deployment, operation and innovation.
+Analysis, design of systems.
+Structured analysis.
+Data Flow Diagram, minispecification.

 - Introduction to database systems.
 What is a database management system, what is its task and use, examples.
 Data abstraction, models, examples.

 - Architecture of database systems.
 Design of database, querying.
 Query languages.
 Architecture of database.
 Users of database.

 - Entity-relationship model.
 Attributes, entity sets.
 Relationships, cardinality.
 Definition of key, primary key.